DowntonCrabby/Data512/Homework/data-512-homework_1/README.md

 ## Data Schema
+All intermediate json files have the same type of data schema, which is as follows:
 - `{project}` is `en.wikipedia.org` (English Wikipedia)
 - `{article}` is the URL-encoded title of the Wikipedia article
 - `{granularity}` is `monthly`